connordominik1/connordominik1.github.io/index.md

 # Emma
 ![emma](https://github.com/connordominik1/connordominik1.github.io/assets/114826469/dd3c00bf-5dec-4695-9e56-d112e7fbf6b2)
 Hi Emma!
-Its so awesome to see you again!
-Oh, all the memorable memories we had, and the experiances, and the times.
+It’s so awesome to see you again!
+Oh, all the memorable memories we had, and the experiences, and the times.
 XD    No for real though, it is great to finally meet you.
 Thanks for coming!
 Make sure Abigayle doesn't get into too much trouble, please? ;D

 ---